-1. Authors are listed with, in parenthesis, their country of citizenship, or countries of citizenship separated by a comma when they have several; and, following a slash, their country of affiliation, if different from citizenship, or their organization if they belong to an international organization; name of expert (nationality 1, nationality 2/affiliation).
-The countries or organizations having nominated these experts are listed on the IPBES website.
+1 Authors are listed with, in parentheses, their country or countries of citizenship, separated by a comma when they have more than one; and, following a slash, their country of affiliation, if different from that or those of their citizenship, or their organization if they belong to an international organization.
+The countries and organizations having nominated the experts are listed on the IPBES website.